Crash of private Japanese moon lander blamed on software, last-minute location switch

 CAPE CANAVERAL, Fla.
-(AP) — A private Japanese moon lander went into free-fall while trying to land on the lunar surface, company officials said Friday, blaming a software issue and a last-minute switch in the touchdown location.
+(AP) — A private Japanese moon lander went into free-fall while trying to land on the lunar surface last month, company officials said Friday, blaming a software issue and a last-minute switch in the touchdown location.

 The spacecraft belonging to the company ispace was originally supposed to land in a flat plain.
 But the target was changed to a crater before December’s launch.
 The crater’s steep cliff apparently confused the onboard software, and the 7-foot (2-meter) spacecraft went into a free-fall from less than 3 miles (5 kilometers) up, slamming into the lunar surface.